GeForce RTX 30 Series - Revolutionising Gaming

 Turing, the first generation RTX, uses its AI processor- Tensor Core and the DLSS model to get rid of rasterization altogether.
 DLSS (Deep Learning Super Sampling) uses AI to trace fewer pixels to reduce the computation time and then doubles the frame rate with AI, effectively producing high resolution graphics.
 It uses a programmable shading processor and RT core to achieve real time ray tracing.

 It's time to meet the new GeForce RTX 30 series with 3070, 3080 and 3090.
-This series is powered by Ampere with a revolutionary thermal design which allows for dual axial air flow.
+This series is powered by Ampere with a revolutionary thermal design that allows for dual axial airflow.
 It has the fastest commercial GPU memory- G6X and a 50% smaller PCB.
-The 3080 is available from September 17,2020 starting at $699.
+The 3080 is available from September 17, 2020 starting at $699.
 The 3070, available in October, is much faster than the previous series 2070 and at a much affordable price starting at $499.
 The 3090 is the giant GPU, as a successor to Pascal based on the tremendous demand for it in all fields.
 Among other things, it will let users play games in 8K at 60 fps, which is insane and never seen before.
 Starting at $1499, it will be available from September 24, 2020.

 Nvidia also launched Nvidia Reflex which optimises the rendering pipeline between CPU and GPU to reduce latency by 50%.
 This is a huge advancement for GeForce esports players.
 Games like Valorant, Fortnite, Apex, Warzone, Call of Duty and Destiny 2 will be the first to integrate reflex technology.
 Esports gamers also have the Nvidia 360 Hz G-Sync display to look forward to this fall!